Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children touring Versailles| ©Joe Shlabotnik

-As you can imagine, Versailles is one of France's most visited tourist attractions.
+Versailles is one of France's most visited tourist attractions.
 As a result, there are huge queues which, no joke, can be as long as a couple of hundred people.
-To avoid queues and children getting impatient, it's best to book a tour that includes admission.
+To avoid queues and children getting impatient, the best thing to do is to book a guided tour of the Palace of Versailles without queues.

 Choose the best way to get to Versailles